ccaccioppo/Network-File-Shares-and-Permissions/README.md

 <img src="https://i.imgur.com/Uuy43Na.pngg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-On Client-1, log in as a normal user and open File Explorer.
-In the search bar, type \\dc-1 to view the shared folders.
-Attempt to access each folder:
+On Client-1, log in with a standard user account and open File Explorer.
+In the search bar, type \\dc-1 to browse the shared folders.
+Try accessing each folder to test the permissions:

-As a normal user, you should be able to open the read-access folder but only view its contents (no modifications allowed).
+-As a regular user, you should be able to open the read-access folder and view its contents, but you won’t be able to make any changes.

-You should have full access to the write-access folder, allowing you to create, edit, and delete files.
+-You should have full control over the write-access folder, meaning you can create, edit, and delete files as needed.

-Access to the no-access folder will be denied, as it is restricted to Domain Admins.
+-When attempting to open the no-access folder, you’ll be denied entry since it’s restricted to Domain Admins only.
 </p>
 <br />